MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsHybridApplicationEndpoint.md

 ## DESCRIPTION
 This cmdlet returns information about one or more hybrid application endpoints in your organization along with their settings.
 Some of this settings are SipAddress, DisplayName and LineURI.

 The `Get-CsHybridApplicationEndpoint` cmdlet provides numerous ways for you to filter the collection of endpoints actually returned when you run the cmdlet.
 For example, if you don't want to return all your Skype for Business Server endpoints you can apply the optional parameters Filter or LdapFilter.
 (These parameters are mutually exclusive: if you use Filter in a command you cannot use LdapFilter in that same command, and vice-versa.)
 The Filter parameter enables you to limit the returned data to endpoints who meet the specified Skype for Business Server criteria; for example, you might decide to return only enabled endpoints, or only endpoints with a LineURI assigned.
-The LdapFilter parameter enables you to limit the returned data to users who fit other Active Directory-based criteria; for example, users who work in a specified state or province, users who do or do not have a pager, or users with a designated job title.
+The LdapFilter parameter enables you to limit the returned data to users who fit other Active Directory-based criteria.

 ## EXAMPLES